nightswimdev/nightdev/PRIVACY.md

 We **do not** collect:

-- Personal information such as name, email, or account data.
+- Personal information such as name, email, or account data (unless you provide it explicitly).
 - Browsing history beyond what is needed for real-time proxy operation.
 - Login credentials, passwords, or form data.